tumblr/tumblr.js/CONTRIBUTING.md

 ### Integration tests

-To run the integration tests which will actually call the API, you'll need to get OAuth1 application credentials.
+There are integration tests that will query the API.
+They can be found under the `integration/` directory.

+They require OAuth1 application credentials.
 To get valid credentials, visit the [Tumblr OAuth Applications page](https://www.tumblr.com/oauth/apps).

 **Never share your credentials.
 They're secret!**